GeorgDangl/eeE-BIM-API/doc/repository-services-01/list_model_service.md

 **Resource URL** 	|*GET /eee-repos/{version}/{repository_name}/models* *eee-repos*			|Shorthand for eeEmbedded Repository Services *version*			|States version of the API to use, allowing multiple versions of API for upgrading.
-*repository_id*	    |States which server repository to use.
-If not given, the default repository will be used.
-If the repository does not exist, an error will be raised.

 JSON Schema not available (trivial)